precice/tutorials/FSI/two_flap_perp_2D/OpenFOAM-deal.II/wiki.md

       ```
    ./runSolid2 -linear
    ```

-   In case we want to run the nonlinear case, simply replace the flag 'linear' by flag 'nonlinear'.
+   In case we want to run the nonlinear case, simply replace the flag`-linear` by `-nonlinear`.

 ## Postprocessing